 Lindt makes a variety of chocolate, but most of it has milk products that make them not vegan friendly.

-However, the dark chocolate bars (their “Excellence) line) are typically more promising.
+However, the dark chocolate bars (their “Excellence) line are more promising.

 Some of their products do include milk fat, like their 78% Excellence bar, but many of them consist of nothing but: